thunky-monk/iOS-Localization-Cheat-Sheet/README.md

 ## Calendrical Calculations
 Use `NSCalendar` for any calendrical calculations.
 One day is not equal to 86,400 seconds, for example.
 ## Images and Audio
-Assets can be localized by putting them in `.lproj` directories.
-The correct assets will be loaded when using standard APIs, including `imageNamed:`, `soundNamed:`, and `URLForResource…`.
+Assets and other miscellaneous files can be localized by putting them in `.lproj` directories.
+The correct assets will be loaded when using standard APIs, including:
+- `imageNamed:`
+- `soundNamed:`
+- `URLForResource:withExtension:`

 ## Unicode
 Glyphs and characters have a many-to-many relationship.
 Operate on ranges, not characters, using standard APIs such as:
 - `rangeOfComposedCharacterSequence`